Email editors

 The changes include:

-• Simpler, cleaner HTML output
+• Simpler, cleaner HTML output.

-• Reduced output file size by using HTML file compression
+• Reduced output file size by using HTML file compression.

-• Wider email client compatibility, including reduced Gmail clipping
+• Wider email client compatibility, including reduced Gmail clipping.

-• Faster design rendering
+• Faster design rendering.

 HTML output

-• Migration from <div> to <table> formatted codebase
+• Migration from <div> to <table> layout.

-• Most Content Blocks have been re-coded for conciseness
+• Most content blocks re-coded for conciseness.

-• Transparent dividers are now automatically converted into padding
+• Transparent dividers automatically converted to padding.

 HTML builder